syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ## Appearance customization

-The default appearance of schedule appointment can be customized in all views by using the `AppointmentTemplate` and `AppointmentTemplateSelector` properties of `ViewSettingsBase.` You can use the `AllDayAppointmentTemplate` property of `DaysViewSettings` to customize the appearance of all-day appointments in day, week and workweek views.
+The default appearance of schedule appointment can be customized in all views by using the `AppointmentTemplate` and `AppointmentTemplateSelector` properties of `ViewSettingsBase.` You can use the `AllDayAppointmentTemplate` property of `DaysViewSettings` to customize the appearance of all-day appointments in day, week, and workweek views.

 {%tabs %}
 {% highlight xaml %}